JanikvA/NBA-Game-Prediction/README.md

 ## Summary

 **Situation**: The outcome of Basketball games can be influenced by multiple factors and it's accurate prediction is used by Odd-makers to create profit from betting customers

-**Task**: Create a way of predicting the winner of a basketball game in the National Basketball Association (NBA) **Action**:
+**Task**: Create a way of predicting the winner of a basketball game in the National Basketball Association (NBA)

+**Action**:
-  - Collected data relevant to the prediction of NBA games from multiple sources for 26000 games played (seasons: 2000-2021)
+  - Collected data relevant for the prediction from multiple sources for 26000 games played in the NBA (seasons: 2000-2021)
-  - Explored the importance of different features using distributions, correlation and shapely values
+  - Explored the importance of different features by checking distributions, correlation and shapely values
   - Compared the accuracy of predictions for different models using scikit-learn and XGBoost

 **Result**: